Akshaykumar05/DevOps-Internship/README.md

 Overall, firewalls are an important part of a defense-in-depth security strategy and can help to protect a network from external threats and enforce security policies.

 ### Features of Firewall

+### Documentation on

+1. Why do we use firewall & features of firewall
+1. How are all the features in firewall implemented